 $\bullet$ {\em Commodity Hardware:} is a resourceful desktop equipped with an Intel i9-9900K@3.6GHz processor and 64GB of RAM.

-$\bullet$ {\em Embedded device:} We selected an 8-bit ATxmega128A1 microcontroller due to assess the efficiency of \infhors~on embedded IoT devices.
-It is equipped with 128KB flash memory, 2KB RAM, 8KB EEPROM, with 32MHz as clock frequency.
+$\bullet$ {\em Embedded device:} We evaluate $\infhors$ on an 8-bit ATxmega128A1 microcontroller to assess its efficiency on embedded IoT devices.
+The microcontroller features 128 KB flash memory, 2 KB RAM, 8 KB EEPROM, and operates at a 32 MHz clock frequency.